 RESERVES & DIVIDEND

 During the year under review, as well as the previous year, the Company has not transferred any amount to the General Reserves.
-As on 31st March, 2021, Reserves and Surplus of the Company were at ₹ 1,415,849 thousand.
-An amount of ₹ (6,201) thousand is proposed to be reduced as loss in the statement of profit and loss.
+As on 31st March, 2023, Reserves and Surplus of the Company were at ₹24,41,622 Thousand.